 Multi-Tenant vs Single-Tenant Architecture

-Multi-tenant SaaS shares infrastructure while isolating data—scaling better and lowering cost.
+Multi-tenant SaaS shares infrastructure while isolating data—scaling better and lowering cost across platforms like cloud-based ERP software, cloud-based procurement software, and cloud-based medical billing software.

 Hybrid vs Multi-Cloud Deployments